 Aligned Core Strategy Spatial Objective How the Part 2 Local Plan addresses the Spatial Objective iv) Flourishing and vibrant town centres: to create the conditions for the protection and enhancement of a balanced hierarchy and network of City, town and other centres, through economic growth and retail development.
 The provision of innovative and efficient shopping, leisure, tourism and local services of a scale appropriate to the centre's position in the hierarchy will be promoted in addition to social, cultural and other appropriate uses, accessibility improvements, environmental improvements, and town centre regeneration measures.
 To facilitate improvements to the vitality and viability of the Beeston town centre.
-Retail and town centres uses will be directed to the identified town and district centres.
-Policies will seek to ensure a mix of town centre uses while protecting the core retail function and primary shopping area.
-A mixed-use allocation is made for the redevelopment of the Square in Beeston in order to enhance the public realm and the night-time economy (Policy 11). v) Regeneration: to ensure brownfield regeneration opportunities are maximised, at the former Severn Trent land in Beeston.
+Retail and town centre uses will be directed to the identified town and district centres.
+Policies seek to ensure a mix of town centre uses while protecting the core retail function and primary shopping area.
+A mixed-use allocation is made for the redevelopment of the Square in Beeston in order to enhance the public realm and the night-time economy (Policy 11). v) Regeneration: to ensure brownfield regeneration opportunities are maximised.
 To ensure that regeneration supports and enhances opportunities for local communities and residents, leading to all neighbourhoods being neighbourhoods of choice, where people want to live.
 A major priority is to redevelop the former Severn Trent site in conjunction with the adjacent Boots campus site for residential development.
 Growth is also provided for at Eastwood and Stapleford, which are in need of regeneration. vi) Protecting and enhancing the area's individual and historic character and local distinctiveness: to preserve and enhance the distinctive natural and built heritage, by protecting and enhancing the historic environment, by promoting high quality locally distinct design, and by valuing the countryside for its productive qualities and ensuring its landscape character is maintained and enhanced.
-Strategic historic assets will be protected including Bennerley Viaduct which will be opened up as part of a long distance cycle and walking route.
+Strategic historic assets will be protected.
 The site selection process has taken into account impact on heritage and landscape and sought to avoid harmful development in these locations.
-Policy 17 seeks to ensure that development respects local character. vii) Strong, safe and cohesive communities: to create the conditions for communities to become strong, safe and cohesive by providing appropriate facilities, encouraging people to express their views, by designing out crime and by respecting and enhancing local distinctiveness.
+Policy 17 seeks to ensure that development respects local character.
+Bennerley Viaduct will be opened up as part of a long distance cycle and walking route. vii) Strong, safe and cohesive communities: to create the conditions for communities to become strong, safe and cohesive by providing appropriate facilities, encouraging people to express their views, by designing out crime and by respecting and enhancing local distinctiveness.
 The Part 2 Local Plan has been subject to extensive public consultation and people have had a number of opportunities to have their say.
 These views have been considered as part of the plan's preparation.
 Provision is made for community facilities to be located in accessible locations and where they are re-located it is to a place that is convenient.
 Policy 17 requires new development to provide safe and attractive routes and to respect local character.